 After visiting the Kinsol Trestle, Vancouver Island stop in Goldstream Provincial Park to visit the unbelievable Niagara Falls, just a 10-minute walk from the recreation area parking lot.
 A little farther up a second trail is the Goldstream Trestle, another impressive structure, although keep in mind there are no safety railings on this one.

-Near Victoria you’ll find several great beaches, plus Esquimalt Lagoon, a scenic bird sanctuary and popular walking beach with driftwood sculptures and our favourite beach in Victoria.
+Near Victoria you’ll find several great beaches, diverse Mount Work Regional Park, plus Esquimalt Lagoon, a scenic bird sanctuary and popular walking beach with driftwood sculptures, Hatley Castle and our favourite beach in Victoria.
 Close to it is Fort Rodd Hill and Fisgard Lighthouse ($8 per person for both), which are well worth a look for the views and the history.

 The second important estuary in the area, Witty’s Lagoon is only about a 10-minute drive west from Esquimalt and, in addition to the expected quota of bird species, also features picturesque Sitting Lady Falls, spectacular Tower Point, lots of harbour seals and, sometimes, even skimboarders.
 If you know what that is, then you’re probably pretty surprised.
 If you don’t, you probably should be.